The Guardian: Slavery and the American Civil War

 The newspaper opposed slavery and supported free trade.
 An 1823 leading article on the continuing "cruelty and injustice" to slaves in the West Indies long after the abolition of the slave trade with the Slave Trade Act 1807 wanted fairness to the interests and claims both of the planters and of their oppressed slaves.
 It welcomed the Slavery Abolition Act 1833 and accepted the "increased compensation" to the planters as the "guilt of slavery attaches far more to the nation" rather than individuals.
 Success of the Act would encourage emancipation in other slave-owning nations to avoid "imminent risk of a violent and bloody termination."
-However, the newspaper argued against restricting trade with countries which had not yet abolished slavery.
+However, the newspaper argued against restricting trade with countries that had not yet abolished slavery.

 Complex tensions developed in the United States.
 When the abolitionist George Thompson toured, the newspaper said that "[s]lavery is a monstrous evil, but civil war is not a less one; and we would not seek the abolition even of the former through the imminent hazard of the latter".
 It suggested that the United States should compensate slave-owners for freeing slaves and called on President Franklin Pierce to resolve the 1856 "civil war", the Sacking of Lawrence due to pro-slavery laws imposed by Congress.

 In 1860, The Observer quoted a report that the newly elected president Abraham Lincoln was opposed to abolition of slavery.
 On 13 May 1861, shortly after the start of the American Civil War, the Manchester Guardian portrayed the Northern states as primarily imposing a burdensome trade monopoly on the Confederate States, arguing that if the South was freed to have direct trade with Europe, "the day would not be distant when slavery itself would cease".
 Therefore, the newspaper asked "Why should the South be prevented from freeing itself from slavery?"
 This hopeful view was also held by the Liberal leader William Ewart Gladstone.